-But, it’s fair to say that some telemarketing activity works right from the get-go and other campaigns take more time to bear fruit.
-So, what’s the difference, and what’s the secret to telemarketing success?
+It’s fair to say that some telemarketing activity works right from the get-go and other campaigns take more time to bear fruit.
+So, what’s the difference, and what’s the secret ingredient to deliver telemarketing results?

 But there’s more to it.
 Most companies plan to be in business for the long term.
 They hopefully don’t lurch from week to week.
 So, it stands to reason that they should have a target audience that’s big enough to support their business growth.
 With that in mind, it’s also reasonable to assume that not every prospect will simply jump at the chance to do business with you at the first point of contact.
-It’s likely they either do it in-house, already have a supplier, feel there is no need or find another solution that adequately ‘does the job’ – all manner of reasons why they won’t need your service or product NOW.
+They may handle things in-house.
+Many prospects already have a supplier.
+Others will feel there is no need.
+Or, they might find another solution that adequately ‘does the job’.
+There are all manner of reasons why they won’t need your service or product NOW.

 So, assuming that you have a decent-sized pool to fish in to start with, the reality is that it’s likely that more prospects will say no than say yes.

 That principle set me thinking.
-Given that at any moment in time, the proportion of prospects / new clients that will come on board will be much lower than the ones that don’t, isn’t the long-term challenge in business development about how you manage the ones that say no and handle the ones that say yes?
+Given that at any moment in time, the proportion of prospects / new clients that will come on board will be much lower than the ones that don’t, isn’t the long-term challenge in business development about how you manage the ones that say no alongside those that say yes?
 It’s about your pipeline.
 It’s about understanding the buying cycle.
-It’s about identifying when the ones that aren’t ready right now are likely to next be in buying mode.
+You need to identify when the ones that aren’t ready right now are likely to next be in buying mode.
 It’s about finding out when contract renewals take place and when renewal discussions begin.
 It’s about the long term and not the short term.

 If you define your target market properly in the first place, those that say no now shouldn’t be discarded forever.
 They should be nurtured in a good CRM system until the buying cycle comes round again.
 The objective is to be visible at that time.
-The opportunity is to set up a contact for that moment.
-The ideal is for your business to be in front of your mind so they come to you.
+The opportunity is to set up a contact for that timeframe.
+The ideal is for your business to be in front of your buyers’ minds so that they come to you.

 There are lots of ways to keep at the forefront of buyers’ minds that we would endorse.